System Automation

 0 0 2 * * /usr/bin/crontab -l > ~my_crontab.backup

-What other automation jobs are you runnning?
+What other automation jobs are you running?
 Send me a message and let me know.